What is Breast Thermography?

 Absolutely not!
 While locating these areas can aid in the early detection of breast cancer and inflammatory breast disease, more often these areas indicate unhealthy tissue, infection, stagnant lymphatic flow, cyst activity, inflammation, an injury, scar tissue, fibrocystic or fibroglandular tissue, or a hormonal imbalance.

-First, check with your health care practitioner and follow their advice regarding your thermography report.
-Also, many of our clients have cleared up their thermograms by adopting some simple lifestyle habits.
+Many of our patients have cleared up their thermograms by adopting some simple lifestyle habits.
 We provide you with a copy of our Breast Health Tips during your appointment and discuss how to implement them.
-Once you have used these Breast Health Tips for a period of time, we recommend that you have a comparison scan to note any changes, as most clients who commit to these proactive breast health tips experience an improved temperatures on their follow-up scan.
+Once you have used these Breast Health Tips for a period of time, we recommend that you have a comparison scan to note any changes, as most patients who commit to these proactive breast health tips experience an improved temperatures on their follow-up scan.
 You may also choose to work one to one with a preventive health care practitioner who specializes in breast health (we have referrals for clients in Napa, Sonoma and Mendocino Counties).

 Yes!
 It is contact-, radiation- and pain-free, and was FDA approved in 1982 as an adjunctive screening.
 It is safe for the following women: 20 years or older, pregnant or lactating, those who have implants or have had reduction or other surgery and women who have already had cancer, especially those who have had a mastectomy.
 The process is as easy as having your photo taken.